 Walk around some cool neighborhoods

 I can’t quite decide what my favorite area of Tel Aviv is.
-I love Levontin and its low key bars and restaurants, the music scene and the interesting buildings – so decadent yet so charming.
-Florentin is my go to area for a night out, as there is an incredible choice of pubs and bars.
-And Neve Tzedek, one of the coolest places to visit in Tel Aviv, is the perfect place for an afternoon hang-out, with its cute coffee shops and boutiques.
-In doubt, I recommend walking around all neighborhoods as one of the coolest things to do in Tel Aviv.
+I love Levontine and its low key bars and restaurants, the music scene and the interesting buildings – so decadent yet so charming.
+Florentine and Lev’Hair are my go to areas for a night out, as there is an incredible choice of pubs and bars.

 Observe the beautiful Bauhaus architecture